michael-yin/scrapy_guru/docs/source/index.rst

     Learn to use regex expression to extract info.

 :doc:`tasks/list_extract`
+    Learn to extract products from list pages.

+:doc:`tasks/list_extract_pagination`
-    Learn to extract info from index page and handle pagination.
+    Learn to extract info from list page and handle pagination.